Minijump/real-estate-price-prediction/README.md

 * __model__, is a file containing my tests on the differents model, hyperparametters, ...
 * __model_opti__, this file is the model I used.

-I used xgboost as regressor model and I got an efficiency of about %.
+I used xgboost as regressor model and I got an efficiency of about 76-78%.
 Here are some visualisations of my results:
 At first we can see the effect every features have on the model.
+We see that the living area and the median price per square meter for each localities and the type of property have the highest influence.
+We also see that the column price_squared_meter_was_missing has no effect.
+This is normal in my implementation, indeed the model is train witout missing values on this column.
 <div style="text-align: center;">
 <img title="effect of features" alt="effect of the features" src="./model_training/images/importance_features.png">
 </div>